CI HUBCI HUB SDK

 Integration

-The entry point for every adapter.
+The entry point for every integration.
 Accepts a configuration object with metadata and all handler functions.
 Returns the integration definition.

-All handler signatures are fully typed — the SDK infers the correct locals and requestData types for each handler, so you don't need to annotate them manually.
+All handler signatures are fully typed — the SDK infers the correct locals and requestData types for each handler.
+Pass an optional generic TConfig to type locals.adapterData, per-handler requestData, and OAuth state fields instead of using manual casts.
+See Typed Integrations for the full guide.

 export default defineIntegration({